Funeral, Cremation, & End-of-Life Glossary

 Funeral Planning Declaration

-A Funeral Planning Declaration is a legal document in Indiana that lets you decide your own funeral and cremation wishes in advance.
+A Funeral Planning Declaration is a legal document in Indiana and Kentucky that lets you decide your own funeral and cremation wishes in advance.
 It overrides family input and names someone you trust to carry out your instructions.
 To be valid, it must be signed, witnessed, and meet state requirements.

 Funeral Rule